Stemly

 | Audio files | WAV, AIFF, MP3 — stereo or mono |

-2 First launch — selecting a folder
+2 First launch — transferring audio files

 The folder Files → On My iPad → Stemly is the app’s own sandbox.
 When you uninstall Stemly, this entire folder is permanently deleted — along with every audio file, lyrics text and database backup stored inside it.